metta-systems/libsss/doc/spec.md

 ### 5.5 Detaching a stream from channel

 Stream is detached from channel by sending a DETACH frame.
+Stream remains open and can be reattached on same or different channel to continue transmission.

 **@todo**